AliciaT08/FMC_qr-code-component/README.md

 ### Continued development

 - Understanding why/when to use: 'min-height: 100vh' in CSS.
-- When there is more than one way to acceive an outcome, knowing how to pick the best route.
+- When there is more than one way to achieve an outcome, knowing how to pick the best route.
-- Doing another Frontend Menton Challenge.
+- Doing another Frontend Mentor Challenge.

 ## Author